Portkey-AI/hoot/docs/TRY_IN_HOOT.md

 3. User confirms and Hoot adds and connects to the server automatically
 4. If OAuth is required, the user is redirected to authorize

-## Quick Start

-Users can also provide just a URL and Hoot will auto-detect everything:
+You can also provide just a URL and Hoot will auto-detect everything:
 - Transport type (HTTP or SSE)
 - Server name and version
 - OAuth requirements

-This makes sharing servers even easier!

 ## URL Format